-Over more recent years I have been introduced to radio, video and television ministry, and now, with this book, to the world of literature.
+Over the years I have been introduced to radio, video and television ministry, and the world of literature.

 My first television experience came as a complete surprise.
 Bill and I had arrived in the United States and the woman who met us at the airport told me, "I've arranged for you to be on Christian television on Thursday as an introduction before you speak at the ladies' luncheon on Friday!"